1michaelsun7/CMS_RNN/README.md

-# word-rnn
+# CMS RNN

-This is a fork of Andrej Karpathy's wonderful [char-rnn](https://github.com/karpathy/char-rnn), modified to
+This is a fork of [word-rnn](https://github.com/larspars/word-rnn), which itself is a fork of Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn), modified to

 1. be able to predict word-by-word
 2. use pre-trained word vectors to represent input words